rk-izak/DATA72000-IBE/outputs/README.md

 - **`2.
 Explanation Generation`**: The Agent then receives complete task prompt, alongside relevant claim(s) and evidence, and is asked to complete the specific task and generate an output.
 - **`3.
 Output Extraction`**: The generated output is then extracted via LLM-assisted Regex and stored in a JSON format in relevant subfolder.

 > **Note:** For all tests, `N=2` questions were generated for relevant tasks.
 The number was chosen as an optimal middle-ground between all agent architectures.
 Moreover, all Agents used the exact same RAG Agent.
 Moreover, only `30` Test Cases were chosen for tests from each scenario.
 For more information about RAG, please refer to the `models/` folder.
-For more information about the testing engine, refer to the `utils/` folder.
+For more information about the testing engine or prompts used for different tasks, refer to the `utils/` folder.

 ## Anthropic Subfolder